 LineNow does not replace your POS or your seed-to-sale system.
 Lightspeed (or Shopify, or Square) still handles checkout.
 Metrc still holds the package-of-record.
 LineNow lives in the middle:

-• Sales depleting through the POS update LineNow’s on-hand layers in real time.
+- Sales depleting through the POS update LineNow’s on-hand layers through the supported sync path.

-The migration cost is essentially zero.
-You don’t move your POS.
-You don’t move your seed-to-sale.
-You wire the Metrc connection on the buyer home page, mark regulated items as regulated, and the next manifest you receive uses the new flow.
+The migration cost is lower than a POS or seed-to-sale replacement because you do not move either system.
+You wire the Metrc connection on the buyer home page, mark regulated items as regulated, and the next manifest you receive can use the new flow.

 A 60-second Metrc receive diagnostic